mohi0/mohi0/README.md

 - School Admin App:
   Built with C++ using wxWidegts library, allows basic course registration, student profile management. supports Windows, MacOS, Linux

+- JavaCard Access control
+  Built with java card SDK for NFC/RFID cards.
+A desktop application using SWING Java for writing data.

 - 👤 DB admin app:
   A desktop application that can be used to manage MySQL and MongoDB databases.
 A GUI solution to work with both MySQL and MongoDB from a single      application.